-A potential issue related to this content is that medical students may be providing inaccurate or misguiding information without a medical license or the legal right to practice medicine.
+A potential issue related to posting health-related content is that medical students may be providing inaccurate information without a medical license or the legal right to practice medicine.
 Importantly, many of these videos do not include a recommendation to consult a physician, a warning against self-medication, or recommendations for additional research about a condition through official sources like health institutions and government websites.2-5 Moreover, these disclosures and other recommendations are required to meet basic ethical and legal standards that are part of several social media guidelines for healthcare professionals,^{1,6-7} including themes such as maintaining patient confidentiality, giving medical advice via a proper doctor-patient relationship, and more.
 The importance of these recommendations for sharing health information on social media have become particularly evident during the COVID-19 pandemic because some social media platforms detect posts about COVID-19 and recommend that users who view these posts visit healthcare authorities' websites for accurate information.8 Failure to recommend official resources to users of social media may lead people to a delayed understanding of the condition and seeking medical assistance.
 For certain diagnoses, such delays can make a significant difference in prognosis.

-Many social media posts and videos are intended to be entertaining, particularly in the new application TikTok®.2 Fun soundtracks and figures broaden the audience and present information in a straightforward manner; however, the light tone may lead patients to perceive symptoms and diseases as less serious than they are.
+Many social media posts and videos are intended to be entertaining, particularly in the new application, TikTok^{®,2} Entertaining soundtracks and figures broaden the audience and present information in a straightforward manner; however, the light tone may lead patients to perceive symptoms and diseases as less serious than they are.
 For instance, constipation could be due to a relatively simple etiology such as a low-fiber diet, but it could also be the result of a severe and complex condition such as a gastrointestinal neoplasia.9 Similarly, nail abnormalities could be caused by a micronutrient deficiency, but they could also be caused by chronic renal disease.10 Such distinctions are most appropriately evaluated by professionals in a healthcare service environment rather than by patients or medical students on social media.
 Establishing a diagnostic hypothesis and resulting treatment is an intricate process best made in person by a professional.
 Therefore, social media users looking for information about a condition should be instructed to seek medical assistance rather than to self-medicate.

-including posts, one-minute videos, and "stories."
+A factor that contributes to a deficiency in health information from social media is the brief nature of social media, including posts, oneminute videos, and "stories."
 Longer options exist but are less attractive to users because of the large quantity of information to scroll through.
 Similarly, social media users generally do not watch videos or read posts multiple times to make sure they have absorbed all the content.
 The brief attention span of social media users shapes the way in which content is structured and determines what information gets shared, including medical information.
 Notably, deciding what information to share is a problem that is not exclusive to social networks.
 For example, researchers who write an article about a study must carefully select what information to include, to respect the word count provided by the journal and preserve the content, which is not an easy task.
 The same challenge, but often to a greater degree, is encountered when creating online content because some ideas and cases cannot be expressed or discussed accurately in a brief time, hence some information always gets lost in translation to a public audience.